Jennifer Carroll MacNeill: Early life

-Carroll MacNeill studied Economics and Social Science at Trinity College Dublin, graduating in 2002 with joint honours in Political Science and Business.
-She later completed a PhD in public policy and Political Science at University College Dublin, with a thesis entitled Institutional Change in Judicial Selection Systems: Ireland in Comparative Perspective, which won the 2015 Basil Chubb Prize for best PhD thesis at an Irish university in 2014.
+She studied Economics and Social Science at Trinity College Dublin, graduating in 2002 with joint honours in Political Science and Business.
+She later completed a PhD in public policy and Political Science at University College Dublin, with a thesis entitled Institutional Change in Judicial Selection Systems: Ireland in Comparative Perspective, which won the 2015 Basil Chubb Prize for best political science PhD thesis at an Irish university in 2014.

 Political career

 Advisor

-She was a policy advisor to Frances Fitzgerald from April 2011 until June 2013.
-She then worked for the then Minister for Justice and Equality Alan Shatter from September 2013 until his resignation in May 2014.
-She subsequently took a break from politics, not returning until October 2017 when she came to the aid of Minister for Housing, Planning and Local Government Eoghan Murphy, where she advised him on the National Planning Framework and the creation of the Land Development Agency.
+Carroll MacNeill was a policy advisor to Frances Fitzgerald from April 2011 until June 2013.
+She then worked for the Minister for Justice and Equality Alan Shatter from September 2013 until his resignation in May 2014.
+In October 2017, she was appointed as an advisor to Minister for Housing, Planning and Local Government Eoghan Murphy on the National Planning Framework and the creation of the Land Development Agency.
 She worked with Murphy's office until January 2019 when she left to work for a Public Relations firm.